PatSunter/credo/doc/uwa-developer-notes.rst

 improve the suite for existing ones.
 Unittest is pretty easy to use and is well documented.

-*NB: currently the UWA unit test suite isn't well integrated into the SCons build system to build stgUnderworld, or the Bitten continuous integration system.
-These are both coming soon though.*
+.. note:: Currently the UWA unit test suite isn't well integrated into the SCons build system to build stgUnderworld, or the *Bitten* continuous integration system.
+These are both coming soon though.